texta-tk/texta-tk.github.io/source/terminology.rst

 .. _health_concept:

 Health
 ******
 Server health is a comprehensive overview of the status and performance of individual servers.
 It includes hardware parameters and, in our case, the TTK version numbers and the state of needed services.
-See :ref:`here <mlp_p>` how to check TTK's health.
+See :ref:`here <health>` how to check TTK's health.

 .. _index_concept:

 Index
 ********

-Index is a collection of documents in Elasticsearch.
+`Elasticsearch's index <https://www.elastic.co/blog/what-is-an-elasticsearch-index>`_ is a collection of documents in Elasticsearch.
 In Search output the table consists of all the suitable documents filtered out from that index and one row indicates a document.

 .. _lexicon_miner_concept:

 Lexicon miner
 *************
-TODO
+Lexicon Miner is a tool for creating topic-related lexicon.
+It uses :ref:'embeddings <embedding_concept>' for finding words used in similar context.
+Read more about its usage :ref:`here <lexiconminer>`.

 .. _mlp: